PierreGuillaumePetitmangin/number_detection/Readme.md

 ## Overview

-This project implements a (Convolutional Neural Network) using *[e.g., TensorFlow/Keras or PyTorch]* to classify images of handwritten digits from 0 to 9.
+This project implements a Convolutional Neural Network to classify images of handwritten digits from 0 to 9.

 The primary goal is to achieve high accuracy on the Kaggle competition dataset.
-A secondary feature is an interactive canvas application where a user can draw a digit with their mouse, and the trained model will predict the number.

 ---